Ostrander Ski Hut is open from December 20, 2013 – March 30, 2014

 The Ostrander Ski Hut houses a maximum number of 25 people.
 Large groups are welcome, but the limit for a single party is 15 people.
 Yosemite Conservancy employs a hut keeper to live at Ostrander during the winter ski season in order to maintain the hut and for emergencies.
 The hut keeper is not responsible for cleaning up after guests; visitors must pack out all their trash.

 All visitors must pick up a free wilderness permit at the Badger Pass Ranger Station.
 Designated overnight parking is available at Badger Pass.
-The license plate number must be printed on the permit.
+Vehicle license plate numbers must be printed on the permit.

 The Ostrander Hut attracts backcountry skiers and snowboarders looking to ski the steep slopes in the cirque above Ostrander Lake.